Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Conclusion and Future Work

 \section{Conclusion {and Future Work}}

-We have introduced {an} intuitive and generic beautification approach for freehand sketches depicting man-made objects by conducting {part-level} geometry beautification and global structure refinement {sequentially}.
-As one of the key components in our approach, the sketch implicit model can be easily plugged into contemporary deep neural networks for a variety of tasks relevant to sketches including sketch recognition, classification, retrieval, reconstruction, and generation thanks to its {promising} representation capacity over existing representations.
-The other component, i.e., the sketch assembly model, provides a robust and effective solution for compositing sparse 2D components by having the part-level bounding boxes.
+We have introduced {an} intuitive and {effective} beautification approach for freehand sketches depicting man-made objects by conducting {part-level} geometry beautification and global structure refinement {sequentially}.
+As one of the key components in our approach, the sketch implicit model can be easily plugged into contemporary deep neural networks for a variety of tasks relevant to sketches including sketch recognition, classification, retrieval, reconstruction, and generation thanks to its promising representation capacity {in precisely reconstructing the input sketch (Figure 2), and in generating novel, smooth, and continuous samples by interpolating among two/multiple existing sketches (Section 3.2.2).} The other component, i.e., the sketch assembly model, provides a robust and effective solution for compositing sparse 2D components by having the part-level bounding boxes.
 The whole beautification pipeline could further inspire and boost the downstream applications that operate over freehand sketches as input.
-However, beautifying a freehand sketch under {an} {arbitrary} view is still challenging for our method.
-We leave this as future work to explore.
+However, beautifying a freehand sketch under {an} {arbitrary} view is still challenging for our method. {Furthermore, the voting results in our perceptual study (Figure 11) indicate that structure beautification has the strongest effect on user preference when perceiving beautification quality.
+Therefore, further exploration of how and which factors (e.g., more obvious spatial changes) cause such a preference difference when users perceive geometry and structure changes is a valuable and promising direction for beautification tasks.} We leave {these} {for} future work to explore.